E-MBI/Up-Date-landing/README.md

-# Landing Page Project
+# Project description.

 the landing page project is my first project in FWD With Udacity in professional web track .
 This project for a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

-## Content Of Prject:
+## Instructions on how to run the project.

-Header
+Header :

-Build-nav-menu.
+- Build-nav- menu.
+- Build-nav-ul-li.
-Build-section-1.
+- Build-section-1.
-Build-section-2.
+- Build-section-2.
-Build-section-3.
+- Build-section-3.
-Build-section-4.
+- Build-section-4.

+## Technologies used:

+- HTML V.4 & V.5.
+- CSS V.3 .
+- JAVA SCRITP.

 ## Instructions